CrossR/nvim_diary_template/README.md

 Test repo for a plugin to generate a suitable template for VimWiki (for me).
-This was mainly made to let me mess with various Python features, like the NeoVim API, pipenv, mypy and more, there is a million and one simpler ways to achieve this.
+This was mainly made to let me mess with various Python features, like the NeoVim API, poetry, mypy and more, there is a million and one simpler ways to achieve this.
 The README here currently mainly stands more to give myself a reminder where and how things are setup.